 Question 2.14.1 in Implementation Guide 2015-1

 5.2.
-Q—How does the definition of cash equivalents correspond with the definitions of deposits and investments in Statement No. 3, Deposits with Financial Institutions, Investments (including Repurchase Agreements), and Reverse Repurchase Agreements, and Statement 40?
+Q—How does the definition of cash equivalents correspond with the use of the terms deposits and investments in Statement No. 3, Deposits with Financial Institutions, Investments (including Repurchase Agreements), and Reverse Repurchase Agreements, and Statement 40?

 A—Statements 3 and 40 distinguish between deposits with financial institutions and investments.
 The two are mutually exclusive for purposes of Statements 3 and 40.
-The Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities That Use Proprietary Fund Accounting, definition of a cash equivalent overlaps the definitions of deposits and investments.
+The Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities That Use Proprietary Fund Accounting, definition of a cash equivalent overlaps deposits and investments.
 A cash equivalent, when evaluated for purposes of Statements 3 and 40, is either a deposit or an investment.
-That is, a 60-day certificate of deposit is a deposit with a financial institution, and a Treasury bill purchased 60 days before its maturity is an investment.
+For example, a 60-day certificate of deposit is a deposit with a financial institution, and a Treasury bill purchased 60 days before its maturity is an investment.
 But for cash flow reporting purposes, both qualify as cash equivalents because their original maturities are three months or less.
 The fact that a cash equivalent is a deposit or an investment for purposes of Statements 3 and 40 has no effect on the presentation of the statement of cash flows.

 Pensions—Plan and Employer Accounting and Reporting